BQEDeveloper/CoreApiPythonSample/README.md

   1. Clone the CoreAPIPythonSample project on your local environment.
   2. Go to Config.ini and insert the client_secret, client_id and redirect_uri of your app.
 Please note the redirect_uri should point to the index.html file of the project.

+  #### Note:
+  The responses during the OAuth process, including access_token, referesh_token, etc., are stored in the AuthResponse.ini file.
+As a    best practice, you should store it in a database.

  As an example, if you are running Python on your localhost with port 5000, the redirect_uri will look like http://127.0.0.1:5000.
 Note: The redirect_uri of your app should exactly match with the redirect_uri in your config file.
   ### Example:

   | Registered Redirect URI| Redirect URI Parameter Passed To Authorize| Valid |